lauren2255/Stock-Data-Analysis-using-VBA/README.md

 Make sure to use conditional formatting that will highlight positive change in green and negative change in red.

+Define code

+Refer documentation on VBA

+Define function

+Loop with condition if/else

 # Code
 This project used code that was authored by Lauren Ables-Torres and edX Bootcamps LLC.